ynm3/ynm3/README.md

 It's a pleasure to see you here reader !
-Alright, onto the details. ^^
+I don't know why you're really here but if you're here to know me a little bit uhm you can just read this I guess. ^^

 ✧- 👋 Hi, I’m @ynm3 [Turo]

+{The story behind the name of "Yume": It was meant to be like "you and me" because I don't know why not? but when i heard "Yume" in japanese it means dream so like I though was cute and also its also similar to "Yema", It's a sweet candy from philippines and I also find that very cute, so yeh :D }

 ✧- 👀 I’m interested in ...
 "Arts/music/baking"